 - GDL, College of Law

 - Greenridge Luton One Ltd v Kempton Investments Ltd EWHC 91 Led by Mark Warwick QC.
-Concerned misrepresentation inducing a contract for the sale of offices.
-Purchasers sought the return of their deposit together with damages arising out of the rescission of the sale contract.
+Misrepresentation in CPSEs inducing a contract for the sale of office block.

-- Sugarman v CJS Investments Ltd 1 BCLC 1 Led by Mark Warwick QC.
-Concerned construction of articles of association of a management company and whether the provisions thereof granted one vote per member or one vote per share.
+- Sugarman v CJS Investments Ltd 1 BCLC 1 Led by Mark Warwick QC before CA. Concerned construction of articles of association of a management company and whether they granted one vote per member or one vote per share.